Please contact us if you cannot find an answer to your question.

 Mandelbrot Metal makes it easy to share and exchange your discoveries.
 From Manage Bookmarks or Manage Palettes, simply swipe right on any item to reveal the Export button — or tap Export All to back up your entire collection.
 To import, tap the Import button at the top of the same sheet and select a file you’ve received via AirDrop, Mail, Messages, or Files.

 Shared bookmarks include exact coordinates, zoom level, precision mode, palette, and rendering settings — so anyone who opens them sees the same fractal view you created.
-Shared palettes include the full gradient, name, and LUT precision (256 or 1024), ensuring color consistency across devices.
+Shared palettes include the full gradient, color space, and name ensuring color consistency across devices.

 All exported files are universal, meaning you can freely exchange them between your iPhone and iPad or share them with other users.
 This also makes it easy to back up your collections for safekeeping.